Ayurvedic Herbs: 50 Powerful Herbs You Need to Know

 Black Catechu is used externally for various skin conditions.
 Internally, it is used to help improve the health of the liver.
 It may support lung conditions and diarrhea.

-Nut grass is a lower abdomen regulator which works to support comfort, eliminating abdominal pain.
+Nut grass is a lower abdomen regulator that works to support comfort, eliminating abdominal pain.

 Wood apple is a stimulant.
 It supports healthy stool formation and bowel functions, stimulating the digestive system.